bicCluster/learning-cluster/README.md

 - Make sure your configurations are permanent, otherwise they will remain unchanged after reboot, like iptables;
 - Ambari Server should be installed on `losalamos` since it is the only server you can get access to from outside the subnet;
 `losalamos` should also hold a Ambari Agent to be part of the cluster;
-- Keep in mind that “Losalamos” should be one of the clients;
+- Keep in mind that `losalamos` should be one of the clients;
 - Make sure you use `ulimit` to change file descriptors limit before installing Ambari, or you may encounter problems in running the cluster.

 # <a name="recreate-cluster">How to Re-create the Cluster</a>